stepweaver/food-pantry-shower-scheduler/README.md

 1. **Visit the booking page** - Opens on pantry website or direct link
 2. **Enter phone number** - Saved in browser for future visits
 3. **Pick a time slot** - Shows available 30-minute windows
-4. **See confirmation** - Unique 6-character check-in code displayed
+4. **See confirmation** - Booking confirmed with your scheduled time
 5. **Leave** - User doesn't need to wait at the pantry!
 6. **Return within 10 minutes** of their slot
 7. **Revisit the page** - Phone number auto-detected, shows status